all-about-that/di-in-scala/di_in_scala.md

 DI encourages you to use the constructor patterns which means passing the target dependency as a param when the creation source object happens.
 ## DI in scala can be achieved by 2 ways:

-1. Frameworks
+- Frameworks
-    a. subcut
+  - Macwire
-    b. scaldi
+  - scaldi
-    c. guice
+  - guice
-    d.
-Macwire
+  - subcut
-    e.
-Grafter
+  - Grafter
-    f.
-Airframe

-2. Pure Scala
+- Pure Scala

-    a.
-Cake pattern =>Notes: its an anti pattern. https://kubuszok.com/2018/cake-antipattern/
+  - Cake pattern =>Notes: its an anti pattern. https://kubuszok.com/2018/cake-antipattern/
-    b.
-Reader Monad => Cats Notes: Remove dependencies from function arguments, and remodel the functions as partially-curried on those dependencies. pass them to monadic functions with run() method(not via function arguments).But it has some performance overhead and it makes the scope of dependencies ambiguous.
+  - Reader Monad => Cats Notes: Remove dependencies from function arguments, and remodel the functions as partially-curried on those dependencies.pass them to monadic functions with run() method(not via function arguments).But it has some performance overhead and it makes the scope of dependencies ambiguous.

-    c.
-Dependency Injection in Functional Programming : This approach needs to use IO Monad library like Cats Effect.
+  - Dependency Injection in Functional Programming : This approach needs to use IO Monad library like Cats Effect.

 ## Comparison chart